-Appendix 1 History of Water Provision to Low Income Groups in Post-Apartheid Cape Town
+Appendix 1History of Water Provision to Low-Income Groups in Post-Apartheid Cape Town as reported in "Water governance and justice in Cape Town: An overview"

-[After the Apartheid] The national government's Water Act (1998) sought to support a more equitable service delivery and black people's access to water allocation rights by requiring community participation in water management and water services development (Beck et al., 2016).
+[After the Apartheid] The national government's Water Act (1998) sought to support a more equitable service delivery and Black people's access to water allocation rights by requiring community participation in water management and water services development (Beck et al., 2016).
 However, the Act also introduced formal requirements for water conservation and demand management which came to have an indirect negative impact on disadvantaged communities.
-Since infrastructure in low-income areas was often poorly maintained and leaky, some household water meters registered extreme usage levels adding further debt to thousands of households in colored and black neighborhoods where nonpayment protest during apartheid had been common (Smith, 2004).
+Since infrastructure in low-income areas was often poorly maintained and leaky, some household water meters registered extreme usage levels adding further debt to thousands of households in Coloured and Black neighborhoods where nonpayment protest during apartheid had been common (Smith, 2004).
 High debts undermined willingness and ability to pay anything at all, which made it difficult for municipal authorities to meet market-based governance norms of full cost recovery for water services (von Schnitzler, 2008).
 Instead, authorities decided to cut off supply to indebted consumers.
-This was highly controversial and left some areas (usually black African) without running water in 90% of the households (Smith, 2004).
+This was highly controversial and left some areas (usually Black African) without running water in 90% of the households (Smith, 2004).